Search

 Childhood Lead Prevention Program

-• Provide education and outreach on lead poisoning prevention.
+- Provide education and outreach on lead exposure prevention and lead health effects.

-• Collect and analyze all lead screening and case related data in San Francisco.
+- Collect and analyze all blood lead testing data in San Francisco.

 Making a Complaint

-It is illegal for property owners to allow lead hazards to exist on their property.
-If you see badly damaged paint on the exterior or interior of a house, please call contact the Department of Public Health.
+- It is illegal for property owners to allow lead hazards to exist on their property.
+If you see badly damaged paint on the exterior or interior of a house, please contact the Department of Public Health-Childhood Lead Prevention Program by calling or clicking to enter a service request at 311.
 Property owners will be required to safely repair any hazards that have been identified.

-San Francisco law also requires that work on lead-based paint be done safely.
-If you see work on the interior or exterior of a building that allows dust and paint chips to spread outside of a work area because it is not properly contained or not properly cleaned up, report it to the Health Department.
+- San Francisco law also requires that work on lead-based paint be done safely.
+If you see work on the interior or exterior of a building that allows dust and paint chips to spread outside of a work area because it is not properly contained or not properly cleaned up, report it to the Department of Building Inspection-Housing Inspection Services.

-Additionally, it is illegal for landlords to harass or evict tenants because they report suspected lead hazards.
-San Francisco has strong tenant rights laws to protect tenants.
+- Additionally, it is illegal for landlords to harass or evict tenants because they report suspected lead hazards.
+Contact the Rent Board if such hararssment or retaliation occurs.

 Related Agencies